Americans with Disabilities Act (ADA) Accessibility

-If you use assistive technology and the format of any material on our website interferes with your ability to access the information, please email dbedt.luc.web@hawaii.gov or call (808) 587-3822.
-In your message, please indicate the nature of your accessibility problem, the preferred format in which to receive the requested material, the web address of the requested material, and your contact information so that we may best serve you.
+If you use assistive technology and encounter any barriers accessing information on our website, please contact us at [email protected] or call (808) 587-3822.
+When reaching out, include the nature of the accessibility issue, your preferred format for receiving the material, the web address of the content in question, and your contact information so we can assist you effectively.

 How to make a document ADA Accessibility